-More than 15 million people in the U.S. are self-employed, according to a 2019 report from FreshBooks.
+About 16 million people in the U.S. are self-employed, according to a 2021 report from the Pew Research Center.
 For many of these workers, planning for retirement has its own quirks and challenges.
 They can’t rely on a company and the modest contribution limit for a traditional or Roth IRA just isn’t going to cut it.

 Rather than run the risk of having a lower standard of living in retirement, self-employed workers do have another savings option to help boost the size of their retirement nest egg — the SEP IRA.

-With higher contribution rates and a degree of flexibility, the SEP IRA might be the retirement plan many self-employed workers are looking for.
+With a higher contribution maximum and a lot of flexibility, the SEP IRA might be the retirement plan that best suits many self-employed workers.

 What is a SEP IRA?

 A SEP IRA, or Simplified Employee Pension Individual Retirement Arrangement, has many features similar to a traditional IRA, but comes with a few extra perks that make it especially desirable for those without an employer-sponsored plan.
 A SEP IRA is a tax-deferred retirement plan for anyone who is self-employed, owns a business, employs others, or earns freelance income.
 SEP IRA contributions are considered employer contributions, so the business makes them to the employee (you).

 The SEP IRA is designed for simplicity — especially if you own your own business and don’t hire other employees.

 - Make tax-deductible retirement contributions as a self-employed person

 - Contribute the lesser of 25 percent of your income or $61,000 for 2022

 - Easy to open with an account provider